 The snow has been deep and riders are going off in every direction.
 We were lucky enough to have Ralph Backtrom show us around his old stomping grounds.

 Jim O’Connor from Jackson, Wyoming placed 10th in the Masters at Snowbird, look for him to ride strong during the Crystal Comp.
 The kid needs some industry support, come on he beat Travis Rice at the Bird..

-Riders from around the globe have converged on Crystal Mountain, in our room alone we have 6 competitors laid out across every possible bit of real-estate.
+Riders from around the globe have converged for the North Face Masters Crystal Mountain comp, in our room alone we have 6 competitors laid out across every possible bit of real-estate.
 The snoring, farting, stinky boots and just common lack of sense have become hilarious. ( Thanks for the hookup snowboard-mag, or so I think… )

 Huge thanks goes out to Snowboard-Mag, The Entire MSI Crew and Crystal Mountain for hosting this great event!

 Day 1 The North Face Masters Crystal Mountain

 CRYSTAL MOUNTAIN, WA – Day #1 of the North Face Masters of Snowboarding tour at Crystal Mountain has come to a close.
 The weather started to move in during today’s Men’s qualifier however most the riders didn’t seem to mind as it started dumping and everyone was able to showcase their skills on this impressive venue.

 The morning started out nice but the clouds and snow soon rolled in.
 Everyone’s psyched tomorrows gonna be a powder day!!